josephtownshend/portfolio-template/README.md

 This repo is to document the creation of an artist portfolio website template built using React.
+It is a work in progress!

-###Components:
+### Components:

 - ~~Header~~
 - ~~Slideshow~~